KeyanSong/431-2018/README.md

 Data and code for the course is available at [this page](https://github.com/THOMASELOVE/431-2018-data).

 ## Contact Us

+Once the semester begins, the main email address to contact Dr. Love (and the Teaching Assistants) is **431-help at case dot edu**.

-If you have questions about the course that are not answered on this page, please email Dr. Love at `Thomas dot Love at case dot edu`.
+If you have questions about the course that are not answered here before the semester begins, please email Dr. Love at `Thomas dot Love at case dot edu`.